Geoffrey Hinton’s misguided views on AI

 I think the perspective on AI that Hinton shares — which is often charitably termed an “AI safety” perspective (or, less charitably, he’s a doomer) — is very unhelpful in actually dealing with the realities and potential near futures of AI — the harms to workers and the wider society that have nothing to do with the sci-fi dream of superintelligence.
 But I do want to say something positive about him.

 Hinton joined the University of Toronto in 1987 and is a Canadian citizen.
-He’s seen a lot that’s happening in Canada over the past several decades.
+He’s seen a lot that’s happened in Canada over the past several decades.
 Earlier this week, he revealed that he donated half of his share of the $1.45 million CAD in prize money from the Nobel Committee to Water First, an organization in Ontario training Indigenous peoples to develop safe water systems.

-In recent years, Canada has been facing a reckoning for the cultural genocide it inflected on Indigenous peoples within its borders, from the lack of clean drinking water to the horrors of the residential schools.
+In recent years, Canada has been facing a reckoning for the cultural genocide it inflicted on Indigenous peoples within its borders, from the lack of clean drinking water to the horrors of the residential schools.
 At a news conference, Hinton said, “I think it’s great that they’re recognizing (who lived on the land first), but it doesn’t stop Indigenous kids getting diarrhea.”
 He may be misguided on AI, but good on him for that.

 Now, here’s my piece on Hinton’s Nobel Prize, first published by the Toronto Star.